pablosaa/pablosaa.github.io/about.md

   -->
 </ul>
 <p>
-I enjoy the development of scientific software for inversion algorithms, data-processing/ -analyzing and instrumentation interfacing.
-Always within the open source initiative.<br/>
+I enjoy the development of open source scientific software for inversion algorithms, data-processing/ -analyzing and instrument interfacing.<br/>
 PS. <em>I'm still trying to keep my old websites in the following links:
 <a title="2010-2017 MIUB website" href="{{site.PDFmiub}}" target="\_blank">(2010-2016 website)</a>, and
 <a title="2005-2009 was at Yahoo-pages" href="http://www2.meteo.uni-bonn.de/admirari" target="\_blank">(2005-2009 website)</a>